sarantium/fictionideas/docs/howitworks.md

 GPT-4:

-- outperforms 91% of human participants on the Alternative Uses Test that requires the generation of multiple original uses for five everyday objects (pants, ball, tire, fork, toothbrush).
+- outperforms 91% of human participants on the Alternative Uses Test that requires the generation of multiple original uses for five everyday objects (pants, ball, tire, fork, toothbrush)<sup>[5](https://doi.org/10.48550/arXiv.2303.12003)</sup>.
-- matches or exceeds 99% of human participants in originality on the Torrance Tests of creative thinking.
+- matches or exceeds 99% of human participants in originality on the Torrance Tests of creative thinking<sup>[6](https://doi.org/10.1016/j.yjoc.2023.100065)</sup>.
-- dominates measures of purchase intent with 35 of the top 40 ideas from a pool of 400 as determined by human evaluators
+- dominates measures of purchase intent with 35 of the top 40 ideas from a pool of 400 as determined by human evaluators<sup>[7](https://dx.doi.org/10.2139/ssrn.4526071)</sup>

-The most creative humans still do better - but only slightly better - in flexible, original and novel idea generation than state of the art LMMs.
-This gap is rapidly narrowing just with improved prompts and pipelines [Some Evidence] without accounting for advances in retrieval augmented generation, model finetuning and transformer architecture.
+The most creative humans still do slightly better in flexible, original and novel idea generation than state of the art LMMs<sup>[8](https://dx.doi.org/10.2139/ssrn.4533642)</sup> <sup>[9](https://dx.doi.org/10.2139/ssrn.4535536)</sup> <sup>[10](https://doi.org/10.48550/arXiv.2309.14556)</sup> <sup>[11](https://doi.org/10.48550/arXiv.2310.08433)</sup>.
+But this gap is rapidly narrowing just with improved prompts, prompt frameworks and pipelines even without accounting for advances in retrieval augmented generation, model finetuning and transformer architecture<sup>[10](https://medium.com/aimonks/generative-ai-can-ideate-harder-bdd9e37a01d8)</sup> <sup>[11](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4708466)</sup> <sup>[12](https://doi.org/10.48550/arXiv.2401.12491)</sup> .

 - techniques for improvement as a list.

-## Evaluation
+While research into everyday creativity keeps demonstrating quality improvements, even more surprising is that scientific studies are showing increasing promise for truly original discovery in math<sup>[5](https://doi.org/10.1038/s41586-023-06924-6)</sup> and chemistry<sup>[6](https://doi.org/10.1038/s41586-023-06792-0)</sup>.

-LMMs aren't just good at coming up with ideas; they're also getting better at deciding which ones are best.
-Thanks to their ability to scale, they can reframe creative limits as manageable search and retrieval problems.
+LMMs aren't just good at coming up with ideas; they're also coming up with better ideas _and_ getting better at deciding which ones are best.
+Automated evaluation, in which LMMs are both creator and assessor, is fast becoming the default way to assess task quality<sup>[12](https://hbr.org/2023/07/how-generative-ai-can-augment-human-creativity)</sup> <sup>[13](https://hbr.org/2023/11/use-genai-to-improve-scenario-planning)</sup>.

 Instead of asking whether AI can be creative, we can more precisely investigate whether AI can effectively map and select ideas from business and product opportunity spaces.
+Thanks to their ability to scale, LMMs can reframe creative limits as manageable search and retrieval problems across finite idea spaces.

 Think of it like this: if everyday creativity is a treasure map, AI is becoming an expert at not only drawing the map but also at picking out where the treasure is most likely to be.
+And like a rat learning shortcuts in a maze to find cheese faster, AI self-improves automatically, finding more direct paths to the treasure with each attempt.

+## Evaluation

 => maybe talk about how it has been used so far in a table??
 And which studies have used which??
 ALso talk about limitations of human raters in latest ethan mollick study?